Two-stage deep learning framework for the restoration of incomplete-ring PET images: Introduction

 While incomplete-ring PET systems find their primary applications in specialized scenarios such as breast imaging and in-beam therapy monitoring, brain PET imaging also presents compelling use cases for partial-ring designs.
 Dual-panel brain imaging systems offer reduced claustrophobia for patients while maintaining diagnostic quality.
 Additionally, open-configuration brain scanners enable better patient access for interventional procedures and real-time monitoring during treatments.
 More importantly, brain PET serves as an ideal testbed for developing and validating incomplete-ring reconstruction algorithms due to its well-characterized anatomy and the availability of standardized datasets.
 The complex cerebral structures provide a rigorous evaluation framework for sinogram completion methods, while the high contrast between gray matter, white matter, and CSF regions allows for sensitive assessment of reconstruction artifacts.
 The techniques developed and validated on brain data can subsequently be adapted to other anatomical regions where incomplete-ring designs offer specific clinical advantages.

-In this work we introduce a two-stage deep-learning framework that restores highly degraded partial-ring PET data and, for the first time, is validated under $>$ 50 \% coincidence loss.
-Our contributions are four-fold: (1) we propose a five-channel slice-stacking strategy that fuses immediate spatial and axial neighbours in the sinogram, providing rich local context for projection restoration; (2) missing‐angle gaps are reconstructed with an Attention U-Net specifically tuned for severe angular deficits, enabling the network to focus selectively on informative sinogram regions; (3) the resulting OSEM images are passed to a lightweight residual-diffusion module that iteratively synthesises high-frequency details while suppressing artefacts, thereby decoupling data completion from perceptual refinement; and (4) we establish the first systematic benchmark on 206 brain volumes with half the coincidences removed, demonstrating that our pipeline achieves 35.92 dB / 0.9918 SSIM in image space.
+In this work we introduce a two-stage deep-learning framework that restores highly degraded incomplete-ring PET data.
+To our knowledge, it is the first framework validated under $>$50\% coincidence loss.
+Our contributions are four-fold: (1) a five-channel slice-stacking Attention U-Net for sinogram restoration under severe angular deficits; (2) a warm-start Resfusion-based diffusion module~\cite{shi2023resfusion} that refines OSEM images by learning the residual from the U-Net coarse prediction; (3) a systematic benchmark on 613 simulated brain volumes (healthy, AD, MCI) at $\sim$50\% coincidence loss; and (4) a thorough ablation study and comparison against existing incomplete-ring PET reconstruction methods.

 The remainder of this thesis is organized as follows: \textbf{Section~\ref{chap:background}} provides an overview of PET and its basic physics like principles of coincidence detection, and the main problems caused by incomplete rings.
-We also summarize classical and modern reconstruction methods. \textbf{Section~\ref{chap:methods}} presents our contribution in full: the simulation framework for complete and partial rings, the projection-completion Attention U-Net, the subsequent OSEM reconstruction, and the diffusion-based image-refinement module, together with implementation and training details. \textbf{Section~\ref{chap:results}} reports quantitative and qualitative evaluations on 206 brain volumes under several angular-loss patterns, comparing sinogram restoration, preliminary OSEM images and final refined outputs. \textbf{Section~\ref{chap:conclusion}} summarizes our findings by analysing metrics of model performance on test dataset, and discusses limitations and directions for future improvements. \textbf{Appendices} provide additional experiments, extended qualitative results, and tables of hyperparameters used in the study.
+We also summarize classical and modern reconstruction methods. \textbf{Section~\ref{chap:methods}} presents our contribution in full: the simulation framework for complete and partial rings, the projection-completion Attention U-Net, the subsequent OSEM reconstruction, and the diffusion-based image-refinement module, together with implementation and training details. \textbf{Section~\ref{chap:results}} reports quantitative and qualitative evaluations on 613 brain volumes under several angular-loss patterns, comparing sinogram restoration, preliminary OSEM images and final refined outputs. \textbf{Section~\ref{chap:conclusion}} summarizes our findings by analysing metrics of model performance on test dataset, and discusses limitations and directions for future improvements. \textbf{Appendices} provide additional experiments, extended qualitative results, and tables of hyperparameters used in the study.